-Please check this page regularly and use it as a resource as new efforts and precautions develop.
 If you have any questions, please complete the Contact Us form, and a PSF representative will get back with you as soon as possible.

-Our offices in Gainesville, Lake City, Live Oak, Starke and Trenton remain open with limited staff capacity.
+Currently, our offices in Gainesville, Lake City, Live Oak, Starke and Trenton remain open with limited staff capacity.
 If you need to visit one of our office locations for any reason, please first call the service center to ensure staff availability and verify hours of operation.
 Click here for the phone numbers of each PSF office location.

 Each of our Resource Centers will continue serving the needs of our community as long as we have the ability to and it is safe to do so for our patrons and staff.
 Our hours are subject to change, so please check this page often to verify the schedule.
 We ask that all individuals call the Resource Centers before their visit to ensure our staff can meet your needs.

-SWAG Family Resource Center: 352-505-6823
+SWAG Family Resource Center, Gainesville, 352-505-6823

-Tri-County Community Resource Center: 352-507-4000
+Tri-County Community Resource Center, Chiefland, 352-507-4000

 Foster and Adoptive Home Recruiting, Licensing and Home Studies